 The Faculty Home Ownership Program was originally introduced in 2014 to help make home ownership on the Vancouver campus more affordable for faculty members whose recruitment and retention is determined to be of critical strategic importance to UBC.
 The program included a 3-year pilot, 2nd mortgage loan option that offered a limited number of zero annual interest 2nd Mortgage Loans up to 33% of the home purchase price ($330,000 maximum) in specified new market projects on campus.
 The program also included a supplementary forgivable Down Payment Assistance loan option or a Mortgage Interest Assistance loan option.
 While the DPA program remains popular, the 2nd Mortgage Loan program was not as effective since the price of homes on-campus rose out of reach and faculty expressed a strong preference for more geographically flexible loan options.

-By 2026, there will be intensified efforts to enhance ownership support options as follows:
+Effective now, there will be intensified efforts to enhance ownership support options as follows:

 - Maintaining the Down Payment Assistance Program for existing eligible faculty and increasing the program from $45k to $50k for eligible faculty hired after June 30, 2017;